Knitschi/CPFCMake/documentation/CustomTargets.rst

 **Report compatibility**
-The basic functionality is to create html reports that compare the abi/api-compatibility of a previous libray package version with the current one.
+The basic functionality is to create html reports that compare the abi/api-compatibility of a previous libray package-component version with the current one.
 The reporst are added to the project web-page.
-To enable this, the target must be able to download previously generated distribution packages of that package from the project web-page, which must contain generated abi-dump files.
+To enable this, the target must be able to download previously generated distribution packages of that package-component from the project web-page, which must contain generated abi-dump files.
 This complex requirement makes the target somewhat fragile.
 This functionality can be disabled with the \c CPF_ENABLE_ABI_API_COMPATIBILITY_REPORT_TARGETS config variable.